How Does Accident Reconstruction Work?

 The Event Data Recorder

 Did you know that your vehicle, if manufactured within the last 10 to 15 years, has an event data recorder (EDR)?
-This device functions like an airplane’s black box.
-The EDR collects information related to an accident.
+In fact, this device functions like an airplane’s black box.
+So, the EDR collects information related to an accident.
 The EDR can compile any of the following data:

 - Angle of the steering wheel